syncfusion-content/blazor-docs/blazor/radio-button/how-to/name-and-value-in-form-submit.md

+---
+layout: post
+title: How to Name And Value In Form Submit in Blazor Radio Button Component | Syncfusion
+description: Checkout and learn about Name And Value In Form Submit in Blazor Radio Button component of Syncfusion, and more details.
+platform: Blazor
+control: Radio Button
+documentation: ug
+---

 # Name and Value in form submit

 The name attribute of the RadioButton is used to group RadioButton.
 When the RadioButton are grouped in form, the checked items value attribute